Skip to main content

 AI Risk=Probability of AI Failure or Exploit × Impact of the Failure or Exploit

 This definition is valuable because it offers a clear path for action.
-AI for security errors and vulnerabilities are numerous, occur frequently, and vary across model tasks and modalities.
+AI for security errors and vulnerabilities is numerous, occurs frequently, and varies across model tasks and modalities.
 Common examples include:

-The impact of a model error varies significantly based on its application.
-Errors can result in financial losses, legal challenges, or damage to a company’s reputation.
+The impact of a model error varies significantly by application.
+Errors can result in financial losses, legal challenges, or reputational damage.
 More importantly, these errors can have severe repercussions for individuals, including the exposure of personal information, denial of healthcare services, or rejection of loan applications.

 AI risk management also entails establishing comprehensive processes and systems to ensure adherence to ethical guidelines, legal standards, and internal and external policies.